Consensus-Free Spreadsheet Integration: Ologs and Spreadsheets

 \subsection{Axiomatizing Spreadsheet Functions}

-In this subsection we axiomatize a small collection of spreadsheet functions that are sufficient for our case study; (a dependent type theory induced by) the resulting theory is the {\sf Type} input in the algebraic integration design pattern in Figure~\ref{fig:algint}.
+In this subsection we axiomatize a small collection of spreadsheet functions that are sufficient for our case study; the resulting theory is the {\sf Type} input in the algebraic integration design pattern in Figure~\ref{fig:algint}.
 We start with an infinite ground (variable-free) equational theory for addition {\tt +}, subtraction {\tt -}, multiplication {\tt *}, maximum {\tt MAX}, and minimum {\tt MIN}, all of which are binary operations on floating point numbers:

-From there, we add the non-ground (universally quantified) axioms stating that $(0,1,+,\times)$ form a commutative ring~\cite{MR2229319}, as well as some axioms stating basic properties of how max and min interact with arithmetic.
+From there, we add the non-ground (universally quantified) axioms stating that $(0,1,+,\times)$ form a commutative ring~\cite{MR2229319}, as well as some axioms stating basic properties of how {\tt MAX} and {\tt MIN} interact with arithmetic.

 {\bf Remark.} In this paper, we have associated a type with each spreadsheet cell, either floating point or string.
 However, in many spreadsheets, cells are not typed, and functions such as addition will throw errors on non-numeric inputs.
 This dynamically-typed situation can also be represented in the manner of this section, with a ``universal type''.
 Multiple types also allow for the possibility of representing different units (feet, inches, etc) as different types, reducing risk of error.